Website Manager

 Stealing Second Base on a Walk

-No automatic “continuation” to second if it becomes a delayed steal.
-If there’s an overthrow, runner advances at own risk.
+Minors: No automatic “continuation” to second if it becomes a delayed steal.
+If there is an overthrow, the runner advances at their own risk.

 Sliding Rules